aakif100/Mangalore-Bayaan/README.md

-n# Mangalore Bayaan — UI Prototype
+# Mangalore Bayaan — UI Prototype

 This is a simple static UI prototype for the "Mangalore Bayaan" website.
 It demonstrates a minimalist, peaceful palette with glass-morphism and a responsive card grid for lecture recordings.